serde-rs/serde-rs.github.io/future/_src/impl-serializer.md

     output: String,
 }

-// By convention, the public API of a Serializer is one or more `to_abc` methods
+// By convention, the public API of a Serde deserializer is one or more `to_abc`
-// such as `to_string`, `to_bytes`, or `to_reader` depending on what Rust types
+// functions such as `to_string`, `to_bytes`, or `to_writer` depending on what
-// the serializer is able to produce as output.
+// Rust types the serializer is able to produce as output.
 //
 // This basic serializer supports only `to_string`. pub fn to_string<T>(value: &T) -> Result<String>